jtewolde/active-directory-virtual-homelab/setup/08_group_policy_management.md

 Next, I will be showing how to create GPOs for different policies to be applied to all standard users in the domain.
 All of the policies can either be applied to a single **GPO Object** for convienence or created separately for easier reusability across other OUs.
 For these examples, I will create a seperate GPO for each of them.

-## Step 2: Create a GPO for Standard Users
+## Steps: Create a GPO for Standard Users

 1. Right-click on the **_USERS** Organizational Unit.
 2. Select **"Create a GPO in this domain, and Link in here..."**